chibenwa/dsl-query-builder/README.md

 # DSL Query Builder

-Note : This project is still in development and more stuff is coming.
+Note : This project is no more in development.

+A Java REST client had been officially released since, and should be prefered.
+See https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/index.html

 ## Why this project ?